jstubbins98-netize/Rewind-Proxy/README.md

 Old browsers (Netscape Navigator, Internet Explorer 5/6, early Opera, iCab) cannot connect to any modern website — they lack TLS 1.2/1.3, their certificate stores are stale, and modern security headers crash them.
 Rewind-Proxy sits in the middle: it speaks plain HTTP/1.0 to the old browser and handles all the modern HTTPS and TLS itself, then serves back a cleaned-up archived page from the era you want.

-The intended setup is a **Raspberry Pi 5** plugged directly into the old computer with an ethernet cable — no router, no network switch needed.
-The Pi handles everything and automatically configures the link.
+The intended setup is a **Linux computer** plugged directly into the old computer with an ethernet cable — no router or network switch needed.
+A Raspberry Pi 5 is one supported option, but a Linux laptop, desktop, mini PC, or server works too.

 ---